-That writing came easily, without a thought as to whether I was writing something correctly.
+That writing came quickly, without a thought as to whether I was writing something correctly.
 It was not that I was dismissive of correct writing.
-However, I had lived my subject and as such, words for the experiences, methods, and outcomes flowed effortlessly when I put them on the page.
+However, I had lived my subject, and as such, words for the experiences, methods, and outcomes flowed when I put them on the page.

 Many of my addiction posts are about the problem and a solution.
 I often write about changing aspects of personality or self-defeating behaviors.
 I then tend to add concrete solutions that, if adopted, will demonstrate these changes.
 Because of a particular article or my recovery curriculum, people sometimes assume then that I am this fearless, courageous person.

 Writing When Uncertain or the Topic is New

 The reality is that I have many fears.
 I have simply made a choice not to let my fears overcome my desire to expand, get better at, and to share my opinions and experiences, not just about addiction and recovery, but about writing.

 Back in 2014, Scott Biddulph asked me to start writing more at Two Drops of Ink, and I was skeptical about whether I could write about effective writing or add unique perspectives.
 Writing for a literary blog seemed like a risk.
 It wasn’t going to be the familiar, and I was afraid that I couldn’t pull it off.

 There are moments when my fingers move quickly from one letter to the next, without thinking or editing or seemingly paying any attention to the black squiggly lines as I find the right words that make the page seem less barren and bleak.